Nasdaq CSD was established in 2017 as a result of a cross-border merger of the three local CSDs:

 - The Lithuanian depository and the Estonian depository were merged into the Latvian depository via an upstream merger, and the Latvian depository assumed the rights and obligations of the Estonian depository (through its Estonian branch) and the Lithuanian depository (through its Lithuanian branch);

-- On September 18, 2017, the Nasdaq CSD launched a new core CSD System.
-The system is integrated with TARGET2-Securities which enables the Baltic markets and market participants to meet the upcoming changes in the securities industry, including developments pursuant to pan-European legislation, standards and other harmonization initiatives.
+- On September 18, 2017, the Nasdaq CSD launched a new core Nasdaq CSD System.
+Nasdaq CSD system is integrated with TARGET2-Securities which enables the Baltic markets and market participants to meet the upcoming changes in the securities industry, including developments pursuant to pan-European legislation, standards and other harmonization initiatives.